eebbesen/nephridium/README.md

 Since *nephridium* uses a look-back date filter, one URL will work in perpetuity.
 For example, `https://your_aws_url/?district_council=8&time_column=request_date&url=https://information.stpaul.gov/resource/qtkm-psvs` will produce the previous 7 days' results for service requests in District 8.

 #### ...that can become a no-click solution
-Once an URL is created it can be used with (IFTTT)[https://ifttt.com], [Zapier](https://zapier.com/), [cron](https://en.wikipedia.org/wiki/Cron) or any other automation tool to automatically send an email with the requested data.
+Once an URL is created it can be used with [IFTTT](https://ifttt.com), [Zapier](https://zapier.com/), [cron](https://en.wikipedia.org/wiki/Cron) or any other automation tool to scheule sending of an email with the requested data.
+Or cause an email to be sent when new data is found.

 ## The name
 [Nephridium](https://en.wikipedia.org/wiki/Nephridium) is like a kidney for an invertabrate.
-It filters things, just like this code.
+It filters things, just like this project.

 ## Build an URL for *nephridium*
 You will need